sbonds/linuxupskillchallenge/00-Azure-Free-Tier.md

 ### Set up a DNS name for your VM

 Then you can configure PuTTY with the name instead of the IP, which will persist even when shut down.

+#### Use your DNS name in PuTTY

+Create a session named after your host.

+### Change your SSH key to one you can use lots of places

+Use Azure's "Reset Password" feature to change the SSH key to an OpenSSH format key created via PuTTYGen.